AK-47, AK-203, Su-27: Which Countries Have Licenses to Produce Russian Weapons

 The Indian corporation Hindustan Aeronautics Limited (HAL) received a license to produce the two-seat multirole fighter Su-30MKI.
 Since 2000, more than 200 aircraft have been assembled at Indian facilities.
 Russia also acted as a supplier of aluminum and titanium.

-The Kalashnikov assault rifle production of AK-203 is located in Uttar Pradesh.
+The state of Uttar Pradesh is home to the production of Kalashnikov assault rifles AK-203.
 It was organized by the company Indo-Russian Rifles Private Limited (founders Rosoboronexport and the Kalashnikov concern).

 China